 It held guests spellbound.
-“O-h’s” and “A-h’s” were heard as the gleaming, spigoted canister pivoted up, as boiling water flowed trough the pipet into the fine crystal glass, while the Bunsen burner closed automatically, which cooled-off the canister, creating a vacuum, syphoning back the coffee from the glass and lowering the kettle again in the correct serving position.
+“O-h’s” and “A-h’s” were heard as the gleaming, spigot canister pivoted up, as boiling water flowed through the pipet into the fine crystal glass, while the Bunsen burner closed automatically, which cooled off the canister, creating a vacuum, syphoning back the coffee from the glass and lowering the kettle again in the correct serving position.
 All automatic, all in a matter of minutes.

 This may explain why it became such a great success.
 The courts marveled.
 They had never seen anything quite like this!

 Boiling water is pushed through the metal pipet.
 By the time the water reaches the grounds, it has cooled a few degrees.
 The result: coffee and water meet at the perfect temperature to extract the oils and flavors, but not so hot as to impart a “scorched” taste.
 The beauty of this process is that the coffee is brewed by extended contact with water at exactly the right brewing temperature, the temperature is maintained throughout the process, and then the coffee is immediately separated from the grounds.

 Add Coffee To Syphon

 The system traps the delicate aroma and flavors in the closed canister to produce a coffee unlike any you’ve ever tasted.
 The bitter grounds stay in the glass carafe by way of a gold filter at the end of the overflow pipe.